haskell/haskell-language-server/NOTES.md

 ## Possible approach

 1. Replace `PrepareRenameDefaultBehavior False` with `Null` for invalid requests.

 2. Ask the client whether it supports `defaultBehavior` in the first place.

-3. Return an explicit `Range` if the client does not support `defaultBehavior`, or `Null` if the cursor is somehow on an `UnhelpfulSpan`.
+3. Return an explicit `Range` if the client does not support `defaultBehavior`, or `Null` if the cursor is somehow on an `UnhelpfulSpan`:

+    1. Get the HIE AST for the current position with the `"Rename.GetHieAst"` action.

+        The resulting `HieAstResult` record contains an `HieASTs a` value, which is a map.
+It turns out that this map contains either one AST (for the current file path) or none (if the AST is generated).

+    2. Use `pointCommand` to get the smallest span inside the AST that contains the current position.

+    3. Return this span as a `Range`, or return `Null` if there’s no AST.

 ## Testing